vocaotri/minigame-blockchain/README.md

 ### Deploy file minigame.sol in folder /solidity into folder /contracts https://remix.ethereum.org/

-### Change variable in file .env and variable abi in file index.js
+### Change variables in file .env and variable abi in file index.js

 then